 As David Starkey writes, “For much of the eighteenth century, the monarchy veered between deep unpopularity and a national joke” (420).
 The new “Georgian” age lacked the conquests of the Plantagenets, the wild religious extremism of the Tudors and the Stuarts, and all the industriousness and sophistication of the Victorians.
 It was an age of liberty, new ideas, Georgian-style architecture (in contrast to the ornate French style) and the rise of the novel.
 The power of the monarchy was in decline but under the careful administration of a clutch of “cabinet” ministers, Britain became a more liberal and cosmopolitan empire.
-The last gasp of the Stuarts had ended with the death of Queen Anne (followed by her husband William of Orange), and in order to avoid the threat of a despotic Catholic monarch (per the Act of Succession) the crown skipped numerous blood relatives and was handed down to the House of Hanover, the ruling family of a remote German principate.
+The last gasp of the Stuarts had ended with the death of Queen Anne, and in order to avoid the threat of a despotic Catholic monarch (per the Act of Succession) the crown skipped numerous blood relatives and was handed down to the House of Hanover, the ruling family of a remote German principate.
 The Hanoverian Georgians believed themselves to be the true fulfillment of the promise of William of Orange’s “Glorious Revolution.”

 George died in Hanover in 1727 of a stroke, unmourned in his foreign land.
-His son George Augustus was crowned George II in 1727, and Prime Minister Walpole was invited to remain at his post, the first and longest serving Prime Minister at over twenty years.
+His son George Augustus was crowned King George II in 1727, and Prime Minister Walpole was invited to remain at his post, the first and longest serving Prime Minister at over twenty years.

 For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, and Peter Ackroyd’s Revolution: The History of England From The Battle of the Boyne To The Battle of Waterloo.